N-Musa/Vscode_blm_Snippet/README.md

 # bulmasnippets README

-This extension generates a simple bulma css template with
+This VScode extension generates a simple bulma css template with
 ```javascript
 !blm